Get insider access

 MEE audio M6 PRO

-The Shure SE215 are better critical listening in-ears than the MEE audio M6 PRO.
-They are noticeably better-built and also feel more comfortable for long listening sessions.
-Additionally, their isolation performance is great and will allow you to concentrate on your audio content.
-Sound-wise, they’ll be boomier than the MEE, but won’t be as sharp.
-On the other hand, the MEE have an in-line remote and an in-line microphone, which the Shure are lacking.
+The Shure SE215 and MEE audio M6 PRO are wired in-ear monitors with detachable cables that fit hooked over your ears.
+The Shure are slightly better built and feel more comfortable for long listening sessions.
+Their isolation performance is also great and will allow you to concentrate on your audio content.
+Sound-wise, they're warmer and boomier than the MEE but not as clear in the highs.
+On the other hand, the MEE have an in-line remote and an in-line microphone, which the Shure lack.
+Their sound profile is noticeably brighter, with a balanced bass and midrange.
 However, our MEE unit seemed to have a mismatch in phase.

 Westone W40

-The Westone W40 are slightly better-wired in-ears than the Shure SE215.
-The Westone have a mic and in-line controls, which makes them a bit more versatile than the Shure.
-The Westone also come with a better case and a lot more accessories than the Shure.
-On the upside, the Shure have a better bass, mid-range, and a slightly better treble.
-They also have a slightly better noise isolation performance but it's heavily dependent on the tip and fit in your ears.
-Both headphones should have about the same performance for isolation and leakage.
+The Westone W40 are better wired in-ears than the Shure SE215 if you want a mic and controls.
+Unlike the Shure, the Westone have a mic and in-line controls, making them a bit more versatile.
+The Westone also come with a better case and more accessories than the Shure.
+Their sound is very midrange-focused with a steep bass roll-off.
+On the upside, the Shure have a more balanced sound profile, although the treble is somewhat recessed.
+They also have a slightly better noise isolation performance, but it's dependent on the tip and fit in your ears.
+Both headphones have a similar performance for isolation and leakage.

 Sennheiser HD1 In-Ear / Momentum In-Ear